Mudgala: Literature

-Rishi Mudgala's genealogy is also mentioned in Bhagavata Purana.
+Rishi Mudgala's genealogy is mentioned in Bhagavata Purana.
 The verse goes: The son of Śānti was Suśānti, the son of Suśānti was Puruja, and the son of Puruja was Arka.
 From Arka came Bharmyāśva, and from Bharmyāśva came five sons — Mudgala, Yavīnara, Bṛhadviśva, Kāmpilla and Sañjaya.
 Bharmyāśva prayed to his sons, “O my sons, please take charge of my five states, for you are quite competent to do so.”
 Thus his five sons were known as the Pañcālas.
 From Mudgala came a dynasty of brāhmaṇas known as Maudgalya.
 (S.B.
-9.21.31-33)It is from these Panchalas that the Panchayat System, one of the oldest practiced political system, was introduced in India and Nepal.

-In Bhagavata Purana, Sūta Gosvāmī describes the divisions of the Vedas.
-From the heart of Lord Brahmā came the subtle divine transcendental vibration and from this sound came the potent syllable om.
-Using this oṁkāra, Lord Brahmā created the original Vedas and taught them to his sons, Marīci and others, who were all saintly leaders of the brahminical society.
-This body of Vedic knowledge was handed down through the disciplic succession of spiritual masters until the end of Dvāpara-yuga, when Lord Vyāsadeva divided it into four parts and instructed various schools of sages in these four saṁhitās.
-In Canto 12, Chapter 6, Verse 57, Rishi Mudgala is again mentioned as the disciple of disciple of Vyāsadeva, who was determined qualified and responsible to protect a collection.
-The son of Māṇḍūkeya, named Śākalya, divided his own collection into five, entrusting one subdivision each to Vātsya, Mudgala, Śālīya, Gokhalya and Śiśira. (ŚB 12.6.57)In the same Purana, it is mentioned that Mudgala attained moksha: Hariścandra, Rantideva, Uñchavṛtti Mudgala, Śibi, Bali, the legendary hunter and pigeon, and many others have attained the permanent by means of the impermanent. (ŚB 10.72.21) He is called Uñchavṛtti here because Mudgala lived by gathering grains left behind in the fields after the harvest.
+9.21.31-33)In the Bhagavata Purana, Ugrashravas describes the divisions of the Vedas.
+It is said that from the heart of Brahma came a transcendental vibration, and from this sound came the potent syllable, om.
+Using this om, Brahma created the original Vedas and taught them to his sons, Marīci and others, who were all saintly leaders of the Brahmin class.
+This body of Vedic knowledge was handed down through the disciplic succession of spiritual masters until the end of Dvapara-yuga, when Vyasa divided it into four parts, and instructed various schools of sages in these four samhitas.
+In Canto 12, Chapter 6, Verse 57, Rishi Mudgala is again mentioned as the disciple of disciple of Vyasa, who was determined qualified and responsible to protect a collection.The son of Māṇḍūkeya, named Śākalya, divided his own collection into five, entrusting one subdivision each to Vātsya, Mudgala, Śālīya, Gokhalya and Śiśira. (ŚB 12.6.57)In the same Purana, it is mentioned that Mudgala attained moksha: Hariścandra, Rantideva, Uñchavṛtti Mudgala, Śibi, Bali, the legendary hunter and pigeon, and many others have attained the permanent by means of the impermanent. (ŚB 10.72.21) He is called Uñchavṛtti here because Mudgala lived by gathering grains left behind in the fields after the harvest.

-Gotras

-People having lineage to Mudgala mainly have these gotras: